simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 When it comes to selecting the perfect motherboard, one important factor to consider is the form factor.
 The form factor determines the physical dimensions and layout of the motherboard, which in turn affects the size and compatibility of the PC case.
 Here are some key points to keep in mind:

 * **ATX**: This is the most common form factor and offers a good balance between size and expandability.
 It is suitable for most standard desktop builds.
 * **Micro-ATX**: This form factor is smaller than ATX but still provides a decent amount of expansion slots.
-It is a good choice for compact builds.
+It's a good choice for compact builds.
-* **Mini-ITX**: If you are looking for a small and compact build, Mini-ITX is the way to go.
+* **Mini-ITX**: If you're looking for a small and compact build, Mini-ITX is the way to go.
 However, keep in mind that it has limited expansion options.

 When choosing the form factor, make sure to consider the size of the case you plan to use and the number of expansion slots you need.
 It's also important to check the compatibility of the form factor with other components, such as the CPU socket and RAM slots.
 Taking these factors into account will help you select the perfect motherboard for your build.